Therapy for Non-Monogamous Relationships

 As infidelity and divorce is growing, a larger number of individuals see that total monogamy for a lifetime is very challenging.
 This is why today more partners are looking for a more flexible structure and arrangement when it comes to their intimacy and sexuality.

 While monogamy is generally still the norm in many cultures, non-monogamy is becoming increasingly recognized as a relationship style.
-To many, polyamory and other forms of nonmonogamy may be as natural as other people feels about monogamy.
+To many, polyamory and other forms of nonmonogamy may be as natural as other people feel about monogamy.

 Many of those who pursue consensual non-monogamous relationships find them to be attractive and fulfilling.
 Yet, when problems arise and the parties involved cannot solve them by themselves, a non-monogamous expert couples therapist may often be able to help partners navigate polyamory and other nonmonogamous relationship styles.

-In spiral2grow the therapy for non-monogamous relationship is led by Moshe Ratson (MBA, MS MFT, LMFT), a Licensed Couples and Marriage Therapist (LMFT).
-Moshe is often contacted by people seeking help in finding therapists who can suspend judgment and work with couples and help them move from where they are to where they want to be. spiral2grow is located in the heart of New York City – close to Grand Central Station (NYC). spiral2grow welcomes individuals and couples of all sexual orientations and gender identities and hope that you will find my knowledge, experience and respect an added benefit to our work together.
+In spiral2grow the therapy for non-monogamous relationships is led by Moshe Ratson (MBA, MS MFT, LMFT), a Licensed Couples and Marriage Therapist (LMFT).
+Moshe is often contacted by people seeking help in finding therapists who can suspend judgment and work with couples and help them move from where they are to where they want to be. spiral2grow is located in the heart of New York City – close to Grand Central Station (NYC). spiral2grow welcomes individuals and couples of all sexual orientations and gender identities and hopes that you will find my knowledge, experience and respect an added benefit to our work together.

 Background to Open Relationship

 More than ever before, the high infidelity and divorce rates encourage some people to explore the idea of open marriage and polyamory.
-In addition, as technologies, options and abundances amplify, it enhances the complexities of modern intimate relationships, and pushes some of them to investigate and experiment alternatives to a monogamy and a conventional marriage.
+In addition, as technologies, options and abundances amplify, it enhances the complexities of modern intimate relationships, and pushes some of them to investigate and experiment with alternatives to monogamy and conventional marriage.

-Couples who opt for open relationship are mostly challenged by the qualities of stability, security and reassurance of commitment to monogamy, yet they are looking for excitement, novelty, passion, freedom, and thrill.
-It is and ego-boost and pleasing to know that you are still desired by people who are not your spouse.
+Couples who opt for open relationships are mostly challenged by the qualities of stability, security and reassurance of commitment to monogamy, yet they are looking for excitement, novelty, passion, freedom, and thrill.
+It is an ego-boost and pleasing to know that you are still desired by people who are not your spouse.
 It is also self-gratifying to have the freedom to act on your desire, and experience variation, especially in the sexual area.

-Types of Consensual Non-monogamous Relationships:
+Types of Consensual Non-Monogamous Relationships:

 Many of those who pursue consensual non-monogamous relationships find them to be attractive and fulfilling.
 Yet, when problems arise and the parties involved cannot solve them by themselves, a non-monogamous expert couples therapist may often be able to help partners navigate polyamory and other nonmonogamous relationship styles.